How to start paying off your student loans

 Create a budget.
 Budgeting is key when it comes to staying on top of your finances.
 Take some time to analyze your income and expenses, then figure out exactly what you can put toward your loan each month.
 Look for places you can cut back on spending (streaming services, takeout, etc.) so you can save as much as possible.
 Need some help?
 Start with this budgeting worksheet.

 Make extra payments.
 It comes with tons of benefits.
-Paying just a little bit extra toward your minimum each month will save you money in the long run.
-Even if you’re just rounding up to the nearest dollar—it counts (that’s how I paid off my loans) and will bring you closer to your goals.
+Paying just a little bit extra toward your minimum each month could save you money in the long run.
+Even if you’re just rounding up to the nearest dollar—it counts and will bring you closer to your goals.
+Contact your servicer to see how they handle extra payments.

 Treat yourself.
 Celebrate milestones and keep yourself motivated as you track your progress and watch your debt disappear.

 Tackling student loans—and even thinking about them—can be overwhelming.
 But remember, you’re not alone in this and there are things you can do to put yourself on the right path.
+If you’re having difficulty making payments for both your federal and private student loans, contact your loan servicer right away to find out what options are available to you.
 Just take things one step and one payment at a time—and cut yourself some slack along the way.

 footnote Sallie Mae does not provide, and these materials are not meant to convey, financial, tax, or legal advice.
 Consult your own financial advisor, tax advisor, or attorney about your specific circumstances.